 Regular Soft Tissue Therapy has much the same effect as anything else we do regularly.
 It provides a way to load the soft tissue structures and systems of the body to stimulate adaptation and change in a positive way.

 Frequency and duration of treatment, depends on the individual but it can relate to how long you have had the issue, how your body responds and the environment that maybe driving the problem.
-Regular STT may vary from once or twice a week to monthly; as good protocol.
+Regular Soft Tissue Therapy may vary from once or twice a week to monthly; as good protocol.